astro-designs/piz-moto/README.md

 Tested with a Rock Candy wireless PS3 controller and one other ultra-cheap wireless PS3 controller found on ebay.

-This is also worth a look from the Pi Hut although i've not tested it myself... https://thepihut.com/products/raspberry-pi-compatible-wireless-gamepad-controller
+If you're looking for a wireless PS3 controller, this is also worth a look, available from The PiHut although i've not tested it myself... https://thepihut.com/products/raspberry-pi-compatible-wireless-gamepad-controller

 Documentation
 *************

-What's in the kit:     docs/PiZ-Moto Kit-List.pdf
+Assembly instructions:
+                     docs/PiZ-Moto+ Instructions.pdf (Instructions for PiZ-Moto+ (black)
-Assembly instructions: docs/PiZ-Moto Instructions.pdf
+                     docs/PiZ-Moto Instructions.pdf (Instructions for PiZ-Moto (green)

 Example Code